hiptodude2/AI-Aimbot-Experimental-Features/README.md

 "Run the Export Script 🏃‍♂️💻 Time to execute export.py with the following command.
 Patience is key; it might look frozen, but it's just concentrating hard!
 Can take up to 20 mintues."

 Love you Rootkit ❤️

+IF YOU WANT TO RUN WITHOUT UI, JUST USE "PYTHON MAIN_TENSORRT.PY", SPECIFY YOUR MODEL IN CONFIG.PY